-With the recent attention on DFARS 252.204-701, the Cybersecurity Maturity Model Certification, and NIST SP 800-171, you may already be familiar with safeguarding requirements for Controlled Unclassified Information (CUI).
+With attention on DFARS 252.204-701, the Cybersecurity Maturity Model Certification, and NIST SP 800-171, you may already be familiar with safeguarding requirements for Controlled Unclassified Information (CUI).
 However, are you aware of the requirements for safeguarding Federal Contract Information (FCI)?

 You may be wondering – What is FCI?
 How is FCI different from CUI?
 Does it apply to my organization?
 What are the requirements for safeguarding FCI?
 How do I comply with FCI safeguarding requirements?